ValeriyaK/logs-analysis-project/README.md

 ```

-Once the views are created, run the following command to run the python program:
+Once the views are created, exit out of the db view, and cd into the logs-analysis-project.
+Run the following command to run the python program:

 ``` sh
 python3 news-analysis.py